kuis/catarse/README.md

 ## Payment gateways

-Currently, we support MoIP, PayPal and WePay through our payment engines.
-Payment engines are extensions to Catarse that implement a specific payment gateway logic.
-The current working engines are:
-* MoIP
-* PayPal
-* WePay

-If you have created a different payment engine to Catarse, please contact us so we can link your engine here.
+If you have created a different payment engine to Entropia Coletiva, please contact us so we can link your engine here.
-If you want to create a payment engine, please join our mailing list at http://groups.google.com/group/catarse-dev
+If you want to create a payment engine, please join our mailing list at http://groups.google.com/group/Entropia Coletiva-dev

 ## How to contribute with code

-Before contributing, take a look at our Roadmap (https://www.pivotaltracker.com/projects/427075) and discuss your plans in our mailing list (http://groups.google.com/group/catarse-dev).
+Before contributing, take a look at our Roadmap (https://www.pivotaltracker.com/projects/427075) and discuss your plans in our mailing list (http://groups.google.com/group/Entropia Coletiva-dev).

 Our Pivotal is concerned with user visible features using user stories.
 But we do have some features not visible to users that are planned such as:
-* Turn Catarse into a Rails Engine with customizable views.
+* Turn Entropia Coletiva into a Rails Engine with customizable views.
-* Make an installer script to guide users through initial Catarse configuration.
+* Make an installer script to guide users through initial Entropia Coletiva configuration.

 After that, just fork the project, change what you want, and send us a pull request.